jolynch/website/content/drafts/there_has_been_inflation.md

 ### Desirable Watches

-I wasn't sure if I should include watches in this analysis because desireable luxury watches have had a somewhat large [rise in prices](https://www.cnbc.com/2021/10/13/luxury-watch-shortage-drives-growth-of-20-billion-secondhand-market.html) since 2019, but I do think it's a good example of the kind of supply limited luxury goods that wealthly people are absolutely competing for.
+I wasn't sure if I should include watches in this analysis because desirable luxury watches have had a somewhat large [rise in prices](https://www.cnbc.com/2021/10/13/luxury-watch-shortage-drives-growth-of-20-billion-secondhand-market.html) since 2019, but I do think it's a good example of the kind of supply limited luxury goods that wealthy people are absolutely competing for.

 For example, the Patek Philippe Nautilus 5711 (blue dial 1A-010) has increased from around $24,215 in 2013 to nearly $145,000 in 2021 according to